 During those years, I refined a process for working with our legislative affairs staff and our executive assistant to coordinate the collection and verification of legislators’ votes, converting big Excel sheets to merged letters as well as source files for the website.
 On the content, I edited bill descriptions to make them accessible to the public but not too generic.

 My work on the Scorecard culminated in the spring of 2016, in which I designed the print version in house.
-The 2014 and 2015 print versions were miniaturized and relied heavily on the website, which in my opinion greatly reduced their impact.
+The 2014 and 2015 print versions were miniaturized and relied heavily on the website, which reduced their impact as print pieces.

 In the 2016 version, I restored what I considered to be the key visual component of the Scorecard: the detailed chart of the votes each lawmaker took on each bill.
 Insiders and legislators themselves want to see exactly which bills CLCV scored and to see lawmakers’ votes at a glance.
 While the average CLCV member may or may not pore over every line of the score chart, that person gets immediate visual confirmation of CLCV’s work to hold legislators accountable for their records, which is the point of the whole enterprise.